 The VDR is located in the nucleus of the target cell where all the fun genetic things happen.
 When acted on by calcitriol, the VDR will regulate both the innate and adaptive immune systems – affecting the action of monocytes, dendritic cells, T and B cells.

 The VDR has been found on just about every tissue type in the human body – including immune cells.
 Vitamin D is also known to have non-VDR related functions by binding to a separate receptor called the MARRS (membrane-associated rapid response steroid-binding) receptor.
+Watch out for these these dangerous food and drug interactions that most people aren’t aware of.

 As vitamin D is capable of both gene and non-gene actions, it shows how intricately it can be woven into a very wide range of roles in the body (3).